 Summer Institute (SI)

-American Indian students in grades 7-12 are encouraged to participate in the INMED Summer Institute Program (SI), a six-week academic enrichment session for students who are interested in exploring careers and fields of study in health care.
+- SI is a 6-week academic enrichment session for students who are interested in exploring careers and fields of study in health care.